Nightowl914/CurrencyExchangeRateNotifier/README.md

 # CurrencyExchangeRateNotifier

 ## Introduction
-A Python script to monitor and notify you about changes in the exchange rate of a specified currency to Malaysian Ringgit (MYR).
+A Python script to monitor and notify user about changes in the exchange rate of a specified currency to Malaysian Ringgit (MYR).
 The script uses web scraping to fetch real-time exchange rate information from Google Search and sends email notifications when the rate falls or rises beyond a predefined rate.

 ## Instructions
 1. #### Clone the Repository: